 Be forewarned that many funeral homes offer cremation packages but don’t include the actual cost of cremation.

 Most funeral homes do not provide cremation services because the funeral home doesn’t own the crematory.
 The cremation fee is added to the cost of the funeral home’s cremation package.
-Cremation packages range from $500 to $3,000 depending on the inclusions.
+Cremation packages range from $500 to $3,000, depending on the inclusions.

-#2 – EMBALMING EXPENSES
+#2 – Embalming Expenses

 Embalming is not required in any state, but some state requires embalming if the body is not cremated or buried within 24 to 48 hour of death.
 Embalming ranges in price from $225 to $1,212.

+The cemetery plot is one of the funeral expenses people overlook.
 The funeral home may not include the cost of a cemetery plot in the overall bill, and you may end up with a surprising amount of bills because of this.